HabitatFramework/TechnicalGuide/database/database.rst

 This table is a local database copy of the attribute table for the GIS feature layer to improve performance.
 If the GIS features are split into separate GIS layers this table contains the attribute records for **all** the layers combined.
 There can be any number of records for each INCID.

 	incid
 		Char(12) - Foreign key to `incid` in the 'incid' table.

 	toid
 		Char(20) - The unique Ordnance Survey **to**\ pographical **id**\ entifier of each feature.

 	toid_fragment_id
 		Char(5) - An incremental number (prefixed with zeros) used as a unique reference for each fragment of a single TOID.

 	ihs_category
 		Char(2) - Foreign key to `code` in the 'lut_ihs_category' table representing the first 2 characters of the IHS Habitat code.

 	ihs_summary
 		Char(50) - A concatenation of all the IHS habitat and multiplex codes from the INCID for this feature.
 This field is automatically maintained by the tool.

 	shape_length
 		Float - A decimal value of variable precision representing the perimeter length of the feature.

 	shape_area
 		Float - A decimal value of variable precision representing the spatial area of the feature.

 .. index::
-	single: Data Tables, Incid_Sources
+	single: Data Tables; Incid_Sources

 .. _incid_sources: